 Aura looked up—

-They stood at the edge of a wide, open valley, surrounded by forest.
+They stood in a wide, open valley, surrounded by trees.

 "Aura, can you fly?"
 Fenix asked, releasing her hand and turning toward her.